Architects: Pere Puig Arquitecte

-From the architect.
+Text description provided by the architects.
 The building is connected to a racetrack located in Barcelona, and is actively used as a training site for professional motor racing.
 Several companies involved in the industry have set up permanent offices in this building.

 A flexible design was needed for the building so that it could accommodate several companies of varying sizes.
 For this reason, the building is divided between several 35 square meter subdivisions or sectors.